leechanwoo-kor/leechanwoo-kor.github.io/_posts/skku/artificialintelligence/2023-02-28-Introduction.md

 <br>

-## Approaches to Artificial Intelligence
+# Approaches to Artificial Intelligence
 - Symbol Processing Approaches
 - Subsymbolic Approaches

 <br>

-### Symbol Processing Approaches
+## Symbol Processing Approaches
 - Physical Symbol System Hypothesis: Newell and Simon
   - Physical Symbol System has the necessary and sufficient means for general intelligent action.
 - Physical Symbol System: machine capable of manipulating symbolic data-adding numbers, rearranging lists of symbols, replacing some symbols of others.
 - Declarative knowledge base(first order logic)
 - Logical operations(logical reasoning to deduce consequences of knowledge)
-- Real Problem -requires substantial knowledge of the domain -called a Knowledge based approach.
+- Real Problem - requires substantial knowledge of the domain - called a Knowledge based approach.
 - LISt oriented Programming language(LISP)

 <br>

-### Subsymbolic Approaches
+## Subsymbolic Approaches
 - Processing of Signals not symbols
 - Recognition of familiar faces
-  - Treating images as multidimesional signals not as symbols\
+  - Treating images as multidimesional signals not as symbols
 - Bottom up approach
   - Lowest level: duplicating signal processing abilities and control systems of simpler animals-insects
   - Proceed in steps up the evolutionary ladder
-- Neural Networks inspired by biological models
+- Neural Networks inspired by biological models
 - Interesting for their ability to learn.
 - Interconnected Networks of Simple Units => **(connectionism)**

 <br>

-## Neural Network
+# Neural Network

 - Origin of Neural Network
   - MuCulloch and Pitts(1943) showed that networks of artificial neurons could compute arithmetic or logical functionPropose abstract model of Neuron